nandukannan/Projects/README.md

 A c++ software which exactly like real life bank software .
 Program used almost every concepts of C++ programming language .The program can save transactions,updation of the customer account.view the existing customers .Technology used:C++(class,OOPs,streams)

+# Project 4
+# Coffee shop data analysis
+This project is mainly for learning and practicing simple HIVE commands in real time scenarios.
+Here we have taken some sample coffee shop data and processed some essential queries to demonstrate HDFS & HIVE commands.